IanAtDazed/ray-streamer/README.md

 ## Introduction
 I created this concept application to *hopefully* help others and to garner constructive feedback as to how it might be improved.

+**Please Note:** I have used a more complex version of this code in an application that streams and analyzes intraday stock market data from the Schwab Developer API, so I can vouch that the general principles work in *real life*.
+(However, please thoroughly **TEST** whatever you end up doing with it!)

 ## The Problem
 Imagine you need to stream rapidly changing data from a 3rd party API.